npms-io/npms-analyzer/docs/setup.md

   ## Crontab

-  If you plan to run this in production, you should add `$ npms-analyzer tasks enqueue-missing` and `npms-analyzer tasks clean-extraneous` to crontab.
+  If you plan to run this in production, you should add `$ npms-analyzer tasks enqueue-missing` and `$ npms-analyzer tasks clean-extraneous` to crontab.
 These tasks ensure that, in case of errors, the `npms` packages are in sync with the packages from the `npm` registry.